The good old animated gif has come a long way! Now the once ugly duckling of animation has become a show stopper and art form in itself.

 Cinemagraphs are more than just a fancy animated gif.
 I've heard them described as a number of things:

-Cinemagraphs convey feeling and mood.
+Cinemagraphs convey feelings and moods.
 If you look at any of the work from their creators, who are absolute legends, you'll see each piece has a story.

 Like this one: Cinemagraph from Cinemagraphs.com